percona/pmm/docs/alert/silence_alerts.md

 ## Alerting compatibility

-### Template compatibility with previous PMM versions
+### Template compatibility with PMM 2

-If you have used Integrated Alerting in previous PMM versions, your custom alert rule templates will be automatically migrated to the new PMM version.
-After upgrading to the new version, you will find all your alert templates under **Alerting > Alert rule templates**.
+After upgrading from the latest PMM 2 version to PMM 3, you will find all your alert templates under **Alerting > Alert rule templates**.

-If you have any templates available in the  ``/srv/ia/templates`` folder, make sure to transfer them to ``/srv/alerting/templates`` as PMM 2.31 and later will look for custom templates in this location.
+If you have any templates available in the  `/srv/ia/templates` folder, make sure to transfer them to `/srv/alerting/templates` as PMM 3 will look for custom templates in this location.

 ### Template compatibility with other alerting tools

 If you have existing YAML alert templates that you want to leverage in Percona Alerting:
+{.power-number}

 1. Go to **Alerting > Alert rule templates** tab and click **Add template** at the top right-hand side of the table.
 2. Upload a local .yaml file that contains the definition of one or more alert templates then click **Add**.
 Alert templates added in bulk will be displayed individually on **Alert rule templates** page.